Frequently Asked Questions about your tickets to the Uffizi Gallery

 What happens if the monument closes?

-Are pets allowed in the monument?
+Are pets allowed inside the monument?

 How long can I stay inside the Uffizi Gallery?